 Skip the Sports Drinks Like Gatorade Too

-Sports drinks like Gatorade or Powerade should never be given to children either.
+Sports drinks like Gatorade and energy drinks should never be given to children either.
 Not only are they loaded with junky additives and GMOs, but they have been found to erode tooth enamel and contribute to obesity issues just the same as soft drinks.

 Years ago, one of my children had a coach who insisted that players drink Gatorade during soccer games.
-My very young son, who knew more than the coach on the matter, would just politely drink his water instead and refuse the bottles of Gatorade that were very aggressively pushed on him.
-I was so proud of him, but needless to say, that misinformed coach wasn’t too happy about it!
+My very young son, who knew more than the coach on the matter, would just politely drink his water instead.
+He would consistently refuse the bottles of Gatorade being very aggressively pushed on him.
+I was so proud, but needless to say, that misinformed coach wasn’t too happy about it!

 Fortunately, by the time my youngest was playing soccer, she had a coach who told the girls to drink water and never sports drinks.
 I was happy to see that at last, some coaches were starting to appear who actually read the research instead of getting sucked in by sports marketing hype.